MostOfLuck/brain-games/README.md

 ## About

-Brain Even/Odd: Determine if the given number is even or odd in this fun brain-teasing game.

-Brain Calc: Sharpen your arithmetic skills by quickly calculating the result of various mathematical expressions.

-Brain GCD: Find the greatest common divisor of pairs of numbers and boost your problem-solving abilities.

-Brain Progression: Complete number sequences by figuring out the missing numbers, enhancing your pattern recognition skills.

-Brain Prime: Identify prime numbers and develop your understanding of number properties in this challenging game.

 These brain games offer engaging challenges to exercise your cognitive abilities and have fun while doing so!

 ## Installing